ansys.mapdl.core.Mapdl.anstoaqwa#

 If you are working from a model created for a structural analysis, it will probably be necessary to remesh the model as the structural mesh is most likely finer than needed for a diffraction analysis.

-If you enter this command interactively (with the GUI active) and no data is provided for the command options, you will be prompted for their values.
+If you enter this command interactively (with the GUI active) and no data is provided for the command options, the application prompts you for their values.

 You must verify the completeness and accuracy of the data written.